ediestel/tcmve/README.md

   - Transcendental Convertibility (being→one→truth→good→beauty)
   - Analogy Predication (proportional participation in divine archetypes)
 - **Embedded Cosine Similarity**: Fully implemented semantic evaluation using OpenAI text-embedding-3-large for direct comparison against ideal Thomistic metaphysical analysis

+### Sermon on the Mount 33-Flag Ontology
+The system includes a complete biblical foundation for the TLPO framework through the Sermon on the Mount ontology (`backend/tcmve_imutable_core_sermon.py`):

+- **33 Flags Mapped**: Each TLPO parameter is mapped to specific verses from Matthew 5-7
+- **Biblical Categories**:
+  - Beatitudes (Matthew 5:3-10): Eight foundational blessings mapping to basic parameters
+  - Antitheses (Matthew 5:21-48): Six radical teachings on law fulfillment
+  - Lord's Prayer & Treasures (Matthew 6): Prayer and heavenly focus
+  - Judgment & Authority (Matthew 7): Final teachings on discernment and teaching authority
+- **Thomistic Integration**: Each mapping includes metaphysical analysis connecting biblical principles to AI parameters
+- **Scriptural Completeness**: Covers the entire Sermon (Matthew 5:1–7:29) without arbitrary omissions
+- **Metaphysical Depth**: Provides scriptural grounding for AI truth-seeking through Christ's teachings

+This ontology serves as the immutable scriptural foundation for TCMVE's Thomistic AI parameters, ensuring biblical coherence in metaphysical evaluation.

 ### Environment Variables
 All three API keys are required for the system to function with any provider: